-- 5.8.1 The external wall cladding system shall be tested in accordance with the relevant standard test in Appendix C C7.1 and shall satisfy the following requirements: - a) If the distance to the relevant boundary is less than 1.0 m, the peak heat release rate shall not exceed 100 kW/m2 and the total heat released shall not exceed 25 MJ/m2, and - b) If the distance to the relevant boundary is 1.0 m or more, the peak heat release rate shall not exceed 150 kW/m2 and the total heat released shall not exceed 50 MJ/m2. - 5.8.2 The requirements in Paragraph 5.8.1 do not apply if: - a) Surface finishes are no more than 1 mm in thickness and applied directly to a non-combustible substrate, or - b) The entire wall assembly has been tested at full scale in accordance with NFPA 285 and has passed the test criteria.
+5.8.1 The external wall cladding system shall be tested in accordance with the relevant standard test in Appendix C C7.1 and shall satisfy the following requirements:

+- a) If the distance to the relevant boundary is less than 1.0 m, the peak heat release rate shall not exceed

+100 kW/m and the total heat released shall not exceed 25 MJ/m, and

+- b) If the distance to the relevant boundary is

+1.0 m or more and the building height is

+greater than 7.0 m the peak

+heat release rate shall not exceed

+150 kW/m and the total heat released

+shall not exceed 50 MJ/m

+5.8.2 The requirements in Paragraph 5.8.1 do not apply if:

+- a) Surface finishes are no more than 1 mm in thickness and applied directly to a non-combustible substrate, or - b) The entire wall assembly has been tested at full scale in accordance with NFPA 285 and passed the test criteria.

-5.8.3 The requirements in Paragraph 5.8.1 b) do not apply if the building is sprinklered and has a building height of 25 m or less.
+5.8.3 The requirements in Paragraph 5.8.1b) do not apply if the building is sprinklered and has a building height of 25 m or less.